Hackiri/Tascade-ai/README.md

 Tascade AI is an advanced AI-powered task management system designed for project planning and execution.
 It combines the best features of leading task management tools to provide a comprehensive solution for AI-assisted development.

+## Project Origins

+Tascade AI was created by building upon and integrating the strengths of two powerful task management systems:

+* **taskmaster-ai**: We leveraged taskmaster-ai's robust task decomposition capabilities and MCP integration to enhance our AI-powered planning features.
+The task expansion and complexity assessment features were particularly influential in shaping Tascade AI's approach to breaking down complex tasks.

+* **mcp-shrimp-task-manager**: Our task planning system draws inspiration from mcp-shrimp-task-manager's structured execution plans, resource allocation, and risk assessment methodologies.
+This influence can be seen in Tascade AI's comprehensive task lifecycle management.

+By combining these systems and adding our own innovations, we've created Tascade AI to provide an integrated approach to AI-assisted project management.

 ## Features

 *   **Unified Task Management Core:** Robust system for defining, tracking, and managing development tasks.